International Organisations: Theory and Practice, 7.5 credits

 After completion of the course the student should be able to

-• display deeper understanding of the role and significance of international organizations and international institutions;
+• discuss the role and significance of international organizations and international institutions

-• display in-depth knowledge of a particular case of international organization and/or the organization of a particular issue area in international relations.
+• critically review particular cases of international organization and the organization of particular issue areas in international relations

 Course content